carpentries/instructor-training/episodes/01-welcome.md

 researchers through intensive, short-format workshops.

 - Data Carpentry focuses on helping researchers work effectively with their data through its lifecycle
-- HPC Carpentry focuses on preparing researchers to work on a shared, distributed remote compute environment
+- HPC (High-Performance Computing) Carpentry focuses on preparing researchers to work on a shared, distributed remote compute environment
 - Library Carpentry focuses on teaching data skills to people working in library- and information-related roles
 - Software Carpentry focuses on helping researchers develop foundational computational skills.